 - o I'm about to bring my Mom over here.
 I'm about to start those paper works. - I often travel to my country and when I got my citizenship, it made everything a lot easier, less paperwork. - Before I was afraid to buy a house.
 And now as a result of the help I got, there have been many changes in my life, including that we bought a little house.
-And there we feel more secure. - Thanks to Sin Barreras, when you know a little more about what the obligations and rights are that we have as part of society, it makes you part of them; you see them as part of your family, part of you. - o It gives me security and peace of mind when traveling.
-Before I was very scared to travel as a (permanent) resident; I don't know why.
+And there we feel more secure. - Thanks to Sin Barreras, when you know a little more about what the obligations and rights are that we have as part of society, it makes you part of them; you see them as part of your family, part of you. - o Before I was very scared to travel as a (permanent) resident; I don't know why.
 As a citizen, I feel a greater tranquility.
 I feel more calm in the sense that people will know that I am committed to this country, that I already see it as my home, and that in reality I already feel that it is my home.
 Before, with just the (permanent) residency, I didn't know if they were really going to accept me.
-Or if they were really going to value me as a person, or if they were going to believe me that I am going to be a good citizen.
-There were so many doubts.
-Doubts like will I be made to leave today?
+Or if they were really going to value me as a person, or if they were going to believe me that I am going to be a good citizen. {There were] doubts like will I be made to leave today?
 It was very difficult not knowing: Is this my home?
 Or, is it not?
 I'm here; but, are they really going to accept me?
 I need to be here; and I want to be here; and I have met all the requirements that this country demands.
-But...
 All that is clearing up now.
-Many doubts are being taken away.
 And you start to realize that this place is your home now.
 So, it is such tranquility, knowing now, this is your home.
 It's a very big relief.
-Because you do not live thinking that you are here but you are not from here.
 It is a great relief for me, and for my family, and perhaps even more for my children.